Information Disclosure Based on the TCFD Recommendations

 With the general manager of the Corporate Planning Division, who also serves as a director, in charge and the Corporate Management Department as the responsible division, the Company manages and promotes organization-wide measures against climate change, including the TCFD recommendations, and other environmental issues as well as compiling important Companywide policies and measures, which are reported and proposed to the Board of Directors for discussion at Board meetings.
 With regard to business-specific strategies, etc., on climate change and other environmental issues, the general managers of the respective sales departments, in cooperation with the general manager of the Corporate Planning Division and the Corporate Management Department, report summaries of such strategies, etc., to the Board of Directors, which are then assessed and discussed at Board meetings.

-Moreover, please refer to our medium-term management plan Chori Innovation Plan 2025 which was disclosed on April 28, 2023, for information on our overall sustainability strategy and initiatives, including the Task Force on Climate-related Financial Disclosures (TCFD).
+Please refer to our medium-term management plan Chori Innovation Plan 2025 which was disclosed on April 28, 2023, for information on our overall sustainability strategy and initiatives, including the Task Force on Climate-related Financial Disclosures (TCFD).

 Strategy